vykhand/RCleaningData_project/README.md

 Code consists of only one file - run_analysis.R

+## Dependencies

+run_analysis.R requires reshape2 in order to run.

 ## Instructions to run the code

 1. Download the original data zip file and unpack it to your working directory
 2. run the file run_analysis.R, it will produce data file - tidy.csv from original data
 3. Load data with the following command : read.table("tidy.csv")